Fortinet (NASDAQ:FTNT) Issues Q4 2021 Earnings Guidance

-Fortinet (NASDAQ:FTNT) last posted its quarterly earnings data on Thursday, November 4th.
-The software maker reported $0.99 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.94 by $0.05.
-The firm had revenue of $867.20 million during the quarter, compared to analysts’ expectations of $812.21 million.
-Fortinet had a return on equity of 47.46% and a net margin of 17.74%.
-The business’s quarterly revenue was up 33.2% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.58 EPS.
-As a group, analysts anticipate that Fortinet will post 2.85 earnings per share for the current year.
+Fortinet (NASDAQ:FTNT) last announced its quarterly earnings results on Thursday, November 4th.
+The software maker reported $0.99 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.94 by $0.05.
+Fortinet had a net margin of 17.74% and a return on equity of 47.46%.
+The firm had revenue of $867.20 million for the quarter, compared to the consensus estimate of $812.21 million.
+During the same period in the prior year, the firm posted $0.58 earnings per share.
+The firm’s quarterly revenue was up 33.2% compared to the same quarter last year.
+As a group, sell-side analysts forecast that Fortinet will post 2.85 earnings per share for the current year.

 About Fortinet